 4. If you’re spending too much time or effort on manual labor

-‘Too much time or effort’ is a relative term that can only be quantified with some serious math.
-Luckily for you, we’ve done the math.
-If you’re hand labeling upwards of ten million tires annually, from a cost standpoint you are spending far too much time and effort on manual labor.
+‘Too much time or effort’ is a relative term that can only be quantified by evaluating your own processes.
+However, it is likely that if you are hand labeling upwards of ten million tires annually, you are spending far too much time and effort on manual labor.

 Take into consideration the overhead cost factors like wages and insurance, and you’re easily spending more on the manual application of labeling than you probably want to be.
 Add to that the potential errors and waste associated with human intervention, and unplanned costs also add up quickly.